Machete Murders: Man Convicted Of ‘House Of Horrors’ Hacking Deaths Of Three

 Wieser told the jurors that the mother’s body was missing a hand when her body was found by officers inside a bedroom.
 Blood from the machete attack was found on the walls and floor.

-Clay said the what appeared to be the murder weapon, a machete, was found on a chair inside the house.
+Clay said what appeared to be the murder weapon, a machete, was found on a chair inside the house.

-Carlos Hernandez-Ventura’s defense, attorney Michael Adams, insisted that Daniel Leake, who they believe to be a drug trafficker and money launderer, had threatened to kill Hernandez-Ventura and his family in Virginia, according to The Register.
+Carlos Hernandez-Ventura’s defense attorney Michael Adams insisted that Daniel Leake, who they believe to be a drug trafficker and money launderer, had threatened to kill Hernandez-Ventura and his family in Virginia, according to The Register.
 After his arrest, the suspect told police investigators that Leake had wanted his estranged wife and step-daughter killed.
 According to investigators, Hernandez-Ventura never wavered from his story.

 However, the motive was dismissed by Dallas County prosecutors.
 Weiser noted that Henandez-Ventura could have, at any time, went to authorities against Leake.
 He did not, Weiser told the jury, “The evidence will show that the attacks… were done in a very up-close and very personal manner.”